Skip to Calculator

 The Compaction Factor

-Here's a detail that trips people up: the thickness specs above are all **compacted** (finished) measurements, not the loose material thickness.
+Most people miss this: the thickness numbers above are all compacted measurements, not the loose depth coming out of the truck.

 Asphalt compacts approximately 20–25% during rolling.
 A contractor targeting 3 inches compacted will lay approximately 3.75 inches of loose hot mix.
 When the roller passes, it comes down to 3 inches.

 This matters for your estimate.
-Our [asphalt calculator](/asphalt-calculator) uses compacted density values (145 lbs/ft³ for HMA), so the tonnage it produces is what you need delivered — the material that will compact down to your target thickness.
+Our asphalt calculator uses compacted density values (145 lbs/ft³ for HMA), so the tonnage it produces is what you need delivered.
+This is the material that will compact down to your target thickness.
 No adjustment needed.

 Why Base Thickness Matters as Much as Surface Thickness